Santa Fe Opera announces plans to stage world premieres

 SANTA FE, N.M.
 (AP) — World-premiere operas derived from the gender-bending Broadway hit “M. Butterfly” and from meditations on Victorian-era repression in Bram Stroker’s “Dracula” are coming to the Santa Fe Opera and its open-air stage in the high desert.

-Opera General Director Robert Meya on Wednesday announced upcoming productions for 2020 that include retooled staples such as “The Barber of Seville” and the revival of Tim Albery’s version of Mozart’s “The Magic Flute.”
+Opera General Director Robert Meya on Wednesday announced upcoming productions for 2020 that include retooled staples such as “Il Barbiere di Siviglia (The Barber of Seville)” and the revival of Tim Albery’s version of Mozart’s “Die Zauberflöte (The Magic Flute).”

 In recent years, Santa Fe has been the backdrop for productions about the dawn of the nuclear age in 1940s New Mexico and a world premiere of a techno-infused opera about Apple co-founder Steve Jobs.
 Supreme Court Justice Ruth Bader Ginsberg has been a regular visitor to performances in Santa Fe.